Marcel Pop, PhD, MSc, BSc

-Dr. Pop's expertise is focused on the intersections of global nursing education, biomedical education, health care systems, and internationalisation.
+Dr. Pop is an expert on the intersections of global nursing education, biomedical education, health care systems, and internationalisation.
 Previously, Pop led Semmelweis University's Faculty of Health Sciences Office of International Relations and served as head of the Nursing Department, where he coordinated the first ever Erasmus+ exchange program for nursing students.
-Under his leadership, Semmelweis University has built and developed international diplomatic networks across education, research, and patient care.
+Under his leadership, Semmelweis University has built and developed international diplomatic networks across the domains of education, research, and patient care.

-The Rutgers School of Nursing–Camden is expanding its global reach through an ongoing collaboration with Semmelweis University that will allow the two higher education institutions to partner on academics, research, and scholarship programs exploring emergency care, infection control, and health care policies in the European Union and the United States.
+Rutgers School of Nursing–Camden is expanding its global reach through an ongoing collaboration with Semmelweis University that will allow the two higher education institutions to partner on scholar exchange programs that investigate emergency care, infection control, and health care policies in the European Union and the United States.

 “Our partnership provides Rutgers–Camden nursing students with an extraordinary opportunity to understand the global nature of health care today,” says Dr. Marie O’Toole, senior associate dean of academic and faculty affairs and professor at the Rutgers School of Nursing–Camden.
 “Global health is an essential component of nursing education and because we live in a global society, our students must learn to work together to anticipate changes in the healthcare system and come up with the best solutions for care.”